 Ultrasonic distance sensors, such as the HC-SR04 (buy on AliExpress), have been supported by ESPHome for some time now.
 These are now joined by the TOF10120 time of flight distance sensor.
 This sensor is sealed, making it useful for moist environments.
 Additionally, it is smaller and is significantly faster than ultrasonic sensors.
 It uses I²C to interface with your ESP8266/ESP32 board.
-But the higher cost of the TOF10120 will most likely make it more of a niche sensor for the time being.
+But the higher cost of the TOF10120 will most likely make it more of a niche sensor for the moment.

 The SM2135 LED driver is used in a number of commercially available bulbs and by supporting it, ESPHome can now be hacked on to even more off-the-shelf devices.